RHSResearchLLC/PicoEVB/README.md

 ![Image of PicoEVB](./PicoEVB-X1-top.png)

 The PicoEVB is a smaller version of the NanoEVB, shrunk to fit in a M.2 2230 slot.
-The external I/O connector and spare uart have been removed to allow the fit into the following slots:
+The spare uart has been removed to allow the fit into the following slots:

 - M.2 2230 Key A
 - M.2 2230 Key E